-Amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Osceola County District School Board for the FEFP funds and capital outlay funds.
+Amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Osceola County District School Board for capital outlay funds.
 This receivable is considered to be fully collectible and as such, no allowance for uncollectible is accrued.